oarcscience/ith.oarc.science/lgbt/index.md

 greedy and uncharitable**.
-Social and economic justice is a thread that runs through the Hebrew Bible and the New Testament alike, and it is not difficult to extrapolate this to modern struggles for equality, such as those of LGBT people. **When governmental and religious institutions and their leaders perpetuate oppression, it would not be farfetched to say that they are committing the *actual* sin of Sodom.**
+Social and economic justice is a thread that runs through the Hebrew Bible and the New Testament alike, and it is not difficult to extrapolate this to modern struggles for equality, such as those of homosexual people. **When governmental and religious institutions and their leaders perpetuate oppression, it would not be farfetched to say that they are committing the *actual* sin of Sodom.**